Becca Kufrin Reveals If Her Ex-Boyfriend Ross Jirgl Will Make A Cameo On ‘The Bachelorette’

 “I didn’t see that light in her eyes that was once there when I laid it all out,” Jirgl explained.
 “So even after Arie had done what he did, I had no expectations that she would reach back out to me.
 I think in Peru, we both finally went our separate ways.”

-As for the ex-boyfriend—er, ex-fiancé—that Becca does get a visit from on The Bachelorette, his cameo will be short and sweet.
+As for the ex-boyfriend—er, ex-fiancé— that Becca does get a visit from on The Bachelorette, his cameo will be short and sweet.

 “[Arie] makes a quick appearance,” Kufrin told Us.
 “I’m not going to give anything away or when it happens, but it’s a conversation that had to happen.”